Avira Password Manager Review 2023: How Good Is It?

 Installation & Usage

-After you've set your master password, you'll be taken to Avira's web dashboard.
-Here, you can start configuring the software to your preferences.
+Once you've set your master password, you'll be taken to Avira's web console to configure the software to your preferences.
 For example, Avira will prompt you to install its browser extension, which is available for Chrome, Firefox, and Opera.
-The service lacks a dedicated desktop application: Instead, Windows and macOS users will need to do everything through their Internet browser.
+The service doesn't have a dedicated desktop application.
+This means that Windows and macOS users have to do everything through their Internet browser.

 Should this not be your first experience with a password manager, you can import data sets made with other programs into Avira.
-In order to ensure that usernames, passwords, and URLs are saved in the correct field, you can freely arrange the columns.
+To ensure that usernames, passwords, and URLs are saved in the correct field, columns can be freely arranged.

-On the desktop, Avira is divided between a web dashboard and browser extension.
-This makes sense, however, some users might prefer a dedicated desktop app, so they won't have to jump between additional tabs when surfing.
+For desktop users, Avira is divided between an online dashboard and a browser extension.
+This makes sense, however, some users might prefer a dedicated app, so that they won't have to jump between tabs when surfing.

-Avira Password Manager's browser dashboard is where all of the magic happens, that is, where you manage your logins and passwords.
-The interface is divided into two columns: On the left, you can toggle between different features, while entries are edited in the middle.
-You'll find all of your logins in the "Passwords" area, and you can sort these on the basis of the aforementioned user-defined tags.
-New data sets can be added here directly by clicking on the plus sign.
+Avira Password Manager's browser dashboard is where you control your logins and passwords.
+The interface is divided into two columns: On the left, you can toggle between different features, whereas entries are edited in the middle.
+All of your logins are displayed in the "Passwords" area and can be sorted by user-defined tags.
+To add a new data set, click on the plus sign.

-Once you've set your password, you'll be able to assess how secure it is - that is, the estimated amount of time it would take hackers to crack it.
+Once you've set your password, the software shows you how much time it would take hackers to crack it.
 Beyond that, you can tag entries and attach notes to them.
 Pro subscribers can also attach files or images.
-User-defined fields cannot be created.
+It isn't possible to create custom fields.

-Thanks to the somewhat limited number of features on offer, manually administering your passwords is intuitive and easy.
+Thanks to the somewhat limited number of features on offer, managing passwords is both easy and intuitive.

-You can quickly find your footing in Avira Password Manager's web dashboard.
+Find your footing in Avira Password Manager's online dashboard.

-With Avira Password Manager, it's only possible to label data sets as passwords or secure notes.
-For that reason, anything that isn't a password needs to be saved as a note., which, over time, can become difficult to keep tabs on.
-The service does allow for notes to be sorted with tags and colors, however, we felt that this was a bit rudimentary for a password manager.
+It's only possible to label data sets as passwords or secure notes with Avira Password Manager.
+This means that everything that isn't a password must be saved as a note.
+Over time, keeping track of these can become difficult.
+You can sort notes with tags and colors, however, we felt that this was a bit rudimentary for a password manager.

-You won't have to manually save new logins: Should you have installed the browser extension, fields for usernames and passwords are automatically identified and, if desired, the information you input into them will be saved.
-For new registrations, you can also make use of the password generator and create a secure password directly in the browser by clicking on the Avira symbol.
+You won't have to manually save new logins: So long as you installed the browser extension, fields for usernames and passwords are automatically identified.
+If desired, any information you input will be saved.
+Click on the Avira symbol to create a new, secure password directly in your browser with the extension's password generator.

-Apart from that, the browser extension works like a mini version of the web dashboard.
+Apart from that, the browser extension works like a mini version of the web console.
 You can view your logins and notes, copy usernames and passwords, and adjust a few settings.
-Should you want to edit data sets, you'll be redirected to the dashboard.
+To edit data sets, you'll be redirected to the online dashboard.

-It is unfortunate that the password generator cannot be opened via the browser extension.
-Since the extension automatically identifies whenever you're on a website for which it has a relevant data set stored, it's surprising that the entries aren't automatically moved to the top of the list when you open the extension.
+We were disappointed that the password generator couldn't be opened in the browser extension.
+It was also surprising that relevant data sets for sites that you're visiting aren't moved to the top of the list when you open the browser extension.

-You can quickly log in anywhere thanks to Avira Password Manager's browser extension.
+Log in quickly from anywhere with Avira Password Manager's browser extension.

-In sum, Avira Password Manager is intuitive thanks to its focus on the essentials.
-The absence of a desktop version is something of a disappointment, especially since the web and browser apps are far from perfect.
-They limit user-friendliness, only offer a small number of categories, and, in general, lack features, but more on that in the next section.
+Avira Password Manager is intuitive because of its focus on the essentials.
+The lack of a desktop version is unfortunate, especially since the web console and browser app are far from perfect.
+User-friendliness is limited, only a few categories are offered, and features are hard to come by, but more on that in the next section.

 Features